Lordkaito/Hello-Microverse-Code-Reviewer/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used.
-- Inspiration
-- etc

 ## 📝 License